 Cast Iron Personal Pan Pizza

-1 can pizza dough or make your own, use only the amount you need for your pan.
+- 1 can pizza dough or make your own, use only the amount you need for your pan.

-any pizza topping you would like to use like onion, mushroom, green pepper, mushrooms, pepperoni…etc
+- Any pizza topping you would like to use like onion, cooked sausage, green pepper, mushrooms, pepperoni…etc

 - 8-12 oz shredded mozzarella cheese

 - Bacon grease or olive oil to grease the pan.

 - Grease a cast iron pan with bacon grease, olive oil or your favorite oil.

 - Once the oven preheats, place your greased cast iron pan in the oven for about 10 minutes.
 Meanwhile, prepare your pizza dough and toppings.

 - Remove the pizza dough from the can and place it on a lightly covered counter with either cornmeal or flour.
 Only use what you need for your size pan.
 Roll the dough to the size and shape of the pan you will be using.
 Make about a 1/2” edge.